york-cs-dams/practicals/fundamentals/rspec/1_basics.md

 Take a look at the [RSpec documentation for `eq`](http://rspec.info/documentation/3.3/rspec-expectations/#Equivalence), and then continue reading this page to become familiar with the other built-in matchers.

 Q2.
-Open the files `phase_1/problems/bowling/lib/bowling.rb` and `phase_1/problems/bowling/spec/bowling_spec.rb` in your favourite editor.
-Your mission is to implement the tests cases in the latter file.
+Open the folder `fundamentals/rspec/bowling` in your favourite editor.
+Your mission is to implement the tests cases in the `bowling_spec.rb` file.
 The initial test cases are by no means a complete set: you should add some new test cases too.
+You can run the tests with `vado rake test:rspec:bowling`.